dweinberger/perma.cc-link-checker/README.md

 Note that you don't need quotes around the title or any special delimiter between the title and the link; the script assumes anything up to the https:// is the title.

 Save your file as "links-and-titles.txt".
-Or you can create whatever name you like so long as you modify line 15.
-Put it in the same directory as the PHP script.
+Or you can create whatever name you like so long as you modify ``$lines = file('links-and-titles.txt');``.
+Put the file in the same directory as the PHP script.

 To run the script, load the .php page into your browser.